Administrative Departments

 Regulation and facilitation of local markets, haats, and fairs.

-Cultural programming and regulatory oversight of performances and cinema.
+Cultural programming and regulatory oversight of performances.

 Public distribution, food security, and consumer affairs.